mnmckenn/Nudge/Usability Testing Preparation.md

  Your first task is to look at the content inside of the Nudge application without creating a profile.

 #####  Script 2 (Creating a profile):
+Next, please create a new profile and complete the profile creation process.

 #####  Script 3 (Access the Flu Shot nudge and get more information):
+Now, please find the flu shot nudge and find information on why you should get your flu shot.

 #####  Script 4 (: